 Most variables were logarithmized (namely all the strictly positive variables that were not in the form of rates or ratios).
-We individually tested (using the ADF and Phillips Perron tests) each series to check if it was stationary or not.
+Using the ADF and Phillips Perron tests, we test each series to check if it was stationary or not.
 In the cases in which the series were not stationary we took first differences.

-We will produce h month ahead inflation forecasts using different specifications.
+We will produce h-month-ahead inflation forecasts using different specifications.
 We will estimate the model using T observations and use the estimated model to produce an out of sample inflation forecast and compare this forecast with the realized inflation rate.
-This will be done recursively for the complete sample Then the Mean Square Prediction Error (MSE) and the Mean Absolute Prediction Error (MAE) of the out of sample forecasts are computed and used to compare the accuracy of the different methods proposed.
-E.g., if we consider a sample size of 100 observations, we use the first 100 observations to predict the inflation of period 101.
+This will be done recursively for the complete sample.
+Then the Mean Square Prediction Error (MSE) and the Mean Absolute Prediction Error (MAE) of the out of sample forecasts are obtained to compare the accuracy of the different methods proposed.
+Rolling window estimation is used.
+For example, if we consider a sample size of 100 observations, we use the first 100 observations to predict the inflation of period 101.
 Then we will reestimate the model using observations 2-101 to produce a forecast of the inflation in period 102, and so on

 As in Stock and Watson (1999) we will consider two different measures of inflation.
-One of them is the Consumer Price Index (with the mnemonic PUNEW) - a Laspeyres index - and the other is the Personal Consumer Expenditure deflator (with the mnemonic GMDC) - a chain weighting.
+One is the Consumer Price Index (with the mnemonic PUNEW) - a Laspeyres index - and the other is the Personal Consumer Expenditure deflator (with the mnemonic GMDC) - a chain weighting.

-In the more general form, the equation to be estimated is:
+In the more general form, the model to be estimated is:

-$$\pi{t+h}^{h} = \alpha + \beta(L) \mathbf{x}{t} + \gamma(L) \pi{t} + e{t+h}^{h}$$
+$$\pi{t+h}^{h} = \alpha + \beta (L) \mathbf{x}{t} + \gamma (L) \pi{t} + e{t+h}^{h}, \ t = 1, 2, \dots$$ (9)